markymawk/BrawlCratePlugins/README.md

 ## 2.2 Detect Unused BRSTMs (P+)
 **Usage:** Plugins menu > File Checking (P+)

 Select the build's pf (or sound, or strm) folder.
-Any BRSTM files inside sound/strm/ that aren't used by tracklists inside sound/tracklist/ will be listed.
+Any BRSTM files inside sound/strm/ that aren't used by tracklists inside sound/tracklist/ will be listed, with the option to delete them.

 ## 2.3 Match All StgPosition Nodes
-**Usage:** Right-click any Model Data [100] BRRES inside a stage pac
+**Usage:** Right-click any StgPosition model or its parent Model Data [100] BRRES inside a stage pac

 Enter a substring of 1:1 stage filenames, like "\_BF".
 All stage files in the current file's directory will have the selected ModelData BRRES copied to them.
 For stage files with multiple StgPosition nodes, only the top-most one will be overwritten.
 This process is irreversible -- always save backups!